gregoryz7/node-led-matrix/README.md

-# Hzeller Matrix
+# Node JS Module for HUB 75 LED MATRIX Boards.

-A module for generating animations on a Raspberry PI.
+# This was originally created by meg768 available here https://github.com/meg768/hzeller-matrix-example.
-Before you install this, please read this https://github.com/hzeller/rpi-rgb-led-matrix.
+meg768 notes below:

-An example of using this module is available here https://github.com/meg768/hzeller-matrix-example.
+An example of using this module is
 ## Installation
 	$ npm install hzeller-matrix --save
 Before you install, make sure you have GraphicsMagick installed on the Pi, and some other stuff.
 	$ sudo apt-get update && sudo apt-get dist-upgrade && sudo apt-get install libwebp-dev
 	$ sudo aptitude update && sudo aptitude install libgraphicsmagick++1-dev
 ## Usage
 	var Matrix = require('hzeller-matrix');
 	var matrix = new Matrix({width:32, height:32});
 	matrix.runText('Hello World');
 ## Note (2016-07-28)
 This has been working fine on a Raspberry Pi 2.
 But I have not been able to get a stable image/animation using a Raspberry Pi 3.
 It might be my long cables.
 Just a heads up.

 ## Constructor